neozhang307/SyncMicrobenchmark/README.md

 # Sync_Microbenchmark
 ## Abstract
 This work aims at characterizing the synchronization methods in CUDA.
-It mainly includes two part:
+It mainly includes two-part:
-1. Non-primizive Synchronization:
+1. Non-primitive Synchronization:
   * Implicit Barrier, i.e. overhead of launching a kernel, including the new kernel launch function introduced for Cooperative Groups.
-  * Multi-GPU synchronization with OpenMP in single node.
+  * Multi-GPU synchronization with OpenMP in a single node.
 2. Primitive Synchronization Methods in Nvidia GPUs introduced in CUDA 9.0:
-  * Warp level, Thread block level and grid level synchronization.
+  * Warp level, Thread block level, and grid-level synchronization.
   * Multi-grid synchronization for Multi-GPU synchronization.
 ## Requirements
  CUDA 9.0
- sm_60 for most of measurements sm_70 for sleep instruction involved measurements.
+ sm_60 for most of the measurements sm_70 for sleep instruction involved measurements.

 ## Implicit Barrier
 ### Compile
-Directly compile with makefile in Implicit_Barrier folder
+Directly compile with the Makefile in Implicit_Barrier folder

 The sleep function is only available after sm_70.
-We tried to use other instruction to control the kernel execute latency, but the result is not so stable as sleep instruction, and larger than sleep instruction.
+We tried to use other instructions to control the kernel execute latency, but the result is not so stable as sleep instruction, and larger than sleep instruction.
-### Input explaination
+### Input explanation
  * ImplicitBarrier \[gpu_count\]
  * gpu_count is 2 by default.
-When testing multi-gpu related latencys, the experiments would iterate from 1 to gpu_count.
+When testing multi-GPU related latencies, the experiments would iterate from 1 to gpu_count.
-### Output explaination
+### Output explanation

 #### Null Kernel
 * method: the method to do kernel launch \[traditional_launch|cooperative_launch|multi_cooperative_launch|single_omp_traditional_launch\]